 Although it is a local law, its impact extends beyond the city to any company operating within its jurisdiction, including remote positions associated with an office in New York City.

 A bias audit is an impartial evaluation by an independent auditor to assess the tool’s disparate impact on individuals based on race/ethnicity and sex.
+Our comprehensive audit includes the calculation of selection rates and impact ratios across all protected categories.
+This process is specifically designed for HR tech vendors and employers who need to validate their automated employment decision tools (AEDTs).

 The NYC AI Bias Audit Law requires that the audit be performed by an independent entity not involved in using, developing, or distributing the automated employment decision tool, and having no direct financial interest in the employer or the vendor.